delaurentis/planner/README.md

 ## 2022

-Pete continues to maintain the app in his spare time.
+Pete continues to maintain the app in his spare time, including updates to make sure it continues to work with the latest version of GitLab.